 All asset master data can be changed via the API after it has already been initially sent.
-If the third-party application adjusts the master data, the status in the table of supplied master data changes to Modified master data.
-In addition, a message on the start page informs the EDGE CONNECT user that master data has been changed.
+If the third-party application changes the master data, the corresponding status in the table of external master data changes to Modified master data.
+In addition, a message on the EDGE CONNECT start page informs the user about the changed master data.